robang74/redfishos/forum/quick-start-guide.md

 <!-- img src="https://raw.githubusercontent.com/robang74/redfishos/main/forum/quick-start-guide-qrcode.png" width=50% height=50% //-->
 <!-- img src="https://forum.sailfishos.org/uploads/db4219/original/2X/e/e742d186a7075a7ac05501a720b995b135255415.png" width=50% height=50% //-->

-Then open the encoded url-link with the default native browser and save it into your bookmark for future and faster accesses to this guide.
+Then open the encoded url-link with the default native browser and save it into your bookmark for future and faster access to this guide.

 ---